soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 ### Separated repository (Idea 1)

-The easier one, get your code, cut it and paste it in a separated repository but, **with a shared database**, in the end all of your entities are related with others from other teams and departments.
+The easier one, get your code, cut it and paste it in a separated repository, but **with a shared database**, in the end all of your entities are related with others from other teams and departments.
 This seems pretty straightforward at the beginning, but you have to think about your use case and the trade-offs carefully.